 - 5 courses: Any regularly numbered math course above 120.

 - 2 courses: Elective courses which can be any math course numbered above 100 OR "related fields" courses.
 This will include upper level, mathematically significant courses in CS, Physics, Economics.
-Please see the list of courses that have already been approved and disapproved in this category.
+Please see the list of courses that have already been approved and disapproved of in this category.
 If a course is not listed there, then a student can ask the Graduate Committee to approve it as an elective course.

 Master's students must complete at least two courses (not counting thesis) each semester until five courses counting towards the degree are satisfactorily completed unless this requirement is waived by the graduate committee.